Detroit Diesel V8 engine: Fuel system

 The fuel system is a very simple design.
-A mechanical or electric fuel lift pump feeds a Stanadyne Rotary Distributor Injection pump at low pressure.
+A mechanical or electric fuel lift pump feeds a Stanadyne rotary distributor injection pump at low pressure.
 The distributor injection pump controls both metering, via an internal centrifugal governor, and high pressure fuel delivery to the fuel injectors via internal precision hydraulic pumps.
-Near the top of the compression stroke fuel is atomized at high pressure into a hemispherical Inconel prechamber in the cylinder heads using Bosch pintle and seat mechanical fuel injectors.
-This is called Indirect injection.
-GM used fully mechanical DB2 series injection pumps on all military HMMWVs and 1982-1993 6.2s and 6.5s.
-From 1994 until end of production, GM used the electronically controlled Stanadyne DS4 series of injection pumps in their light trucks.
+Near the top of the compression stroke, fuel is atomized at high pressure into a hemispherical Inconel prechamber in the cylinder heads using Bosch pintle and seat mechanical fuel injectors.
+This is called indirect injection.
+GM used fully mechanical DB2 series injection pumps on all military HMMWVs and 1982–1993 6.2s and 6.5s.
+From 1994 until end of production, GM used the electronically controlled Stanadyne DS4 series of injection pumps in its light trucks.
 A mechanical DB4 series injection pump can be found on some 6.5L marine engines.